python-discord/snekbox/README.md

 ## HTTP REST API

 Communication with snekbox is done over a HTTP REST API.
-The framework for the HTTP REST API is [Falcon](https://falconframework.org/) and the WSGI being used is [Gunicorn](https://gunicorn.org/).
+The framework for the HTTP REST API is [Falcon] and the WSGI being used is [Gunicorn].
 By default, the server is hosted on `0.0.0.0:8060` with two workers.

-See [`snekapi.py`](snekbox/api/snekapi.py) and [`resources`](snekbox/api/resources) for API documentation.
+See [`snekapi.py`] and [`resources`] for API documentation.

 ## Running snekbox

-A Docker image is available on [Docker Hub](https://hub.docker.com/r/pythondiscord/snekbox).
+A Docker image is available on [Docker Hub].
 A container can be started with the following command, which will also pull the image if it doesn't currently exist locally:

 ```
 docker run --ipc=none --privileged -p 8060:8060 pythondiscord/snekbox
 ```

 To run it in the background, use the `-d` option.
-See the documentation on [`docker run`](https://docs.docker.com/engine/reference/commandline/run/) for more information.
+See the documentation on [`docker run`] for more information.

 The above command will make the API accessible on the host via `http://localhost:8060/`.
 Currently there's only one endpoint: `http://localhost:8060/eval`.